Rick Rujia Li

 • 2025 Enhancing the Security of TEE Attestation (Ongoing Work)

-• 2024 Practical Multi-party Computation using TEE (Ongoing Work)
+• 2024 Practical Multi-Party Computation using TEE ( IEEE S&P 2025)

 • 2023 Secure Blockchain Mempool using TEE (Ongoing Work)